-The create_list() Function
+The create\list() Function

-Creating a List The create_list() Function
+Creating a List

+The create\list() Function

-The function creates the first element of the array.
-It takes as an argument the number that should be stored in the element and returns its address, if the operation of creating the element is successful or returns NULL otherwise.
+The function creates the first element of the list.
+It takes as an argument the number that should be stored in the element and returns the address of the element, if the operation of creating it is successful.
+Otherwise the function returns NULL.
 The memory for the new element is allocated in the lines no. 3 and no. 4.
 If the allocation is successful, the function initializes fields of the element and returns its address.
-If the operations fails the function returns the NULL value store in the first pointer.
+If the operations fails the function returns the NULL value stored in the first pointer.
 Please observe, that the next filed of the first element is initialized with NULL value, because this is the first and at the same time the last element of the list.
-The value returned by the create_list() function should be assigned to the list pointer.
+The value returned by the create\list() function should be assigned to the list pointer.

 It is assumed that the operation of adding a new element to the list is always performed for an existing (i.e. nonempty) list.
-Additionally, it is required that the list pointer should point to the first element of the list before and after the element is added and the numbers in the list should be sorted ascending.
+Additionally, it is required that the list pointer should point to the first element of the list before and after the new element is added and that the numbers in the list should be sorted in an ascending order.
 If creating the new element fails the list should stay the same as it was before.